 - To increase user activation rate, we at Pushwhoosh offer the use of in-app messages, emails, push notifications, and omnichannel messaging campaigns.

 - To retain your newly-acquired users, make behavior-based onboarding flows.
 This way, when users perform certain actions, they will receive relevant messages guiding them towards the steps they should take next;

 - Show your app’s value to encourage visitors to make a purchase or subscribe;

 - You may also offer users a welcome gift or exclusive content to persuade them to complete an activation action;

 - If you find any weak points, try to optimize your current user activation flow by analyzing CTRs, go omnichannel and follow up on your users with special bonuses, promo codes, or discounts.

-If you keep overlooking user activation, you may be missing out on some of the most promising opportunities to raise your business revenue.
+If you keep overlooking customer activation, you may be missing out on some of the most promising strategic opportunities to raise your business revenue.
 Wonder how to improve your user activation, measure and increase its rate?
 Pushwoosh Team is there to help!